tomohisa/dcb-events.github.io/docs/glossary.md

 ## Write Side

-The part of a system that processes commands, enforces business rules, and generates events
+Part of a system that processes commands, enforces business rules, and generates events